 Because of the opportunity to lower costs for students, Neisler says, “the move from the textbook to courseware is likely to happen in the next iteration.”

-7. Innovating and redesigning
+7. Innovating and redesigning for equity

 Adams observed at the beginning of the pilot that some faculty felt overwhelmed with how much was involved in adjusting to adaptive learning technology.